Are you looking for a new way to build your audience? In this post, you will discover how to curate and produce valuable content for your audience.

 Take a minute to let this statistic resonate.
 You have a good chance your audience will share your posts if they provide value.
 You will be building brand awareness to a whole new group of people just by curating valuable content.

 Here is another way to think about it.
 I have just curated the statistic from Ambassador.
 The statistic provides value to you.
 You now understand how important it is to provide a positive service experience via social media.

 “Value for your Audience: Your audience will thank you for bringing the best of what the internet has to offer for their unique topic and interest.”

 You can provide that experience for your followers.
-You will make your social media sites the “go to place” to find valuable information that pertains to your brand.
+You will make your social media sites the “go-to place” to find valuable information that pertains to your brand.

 You will become an authority and an expert in your field.

 For example, let’s say you have an eye for decorating rooms.
-You know what colors would accent the walls and décor of a room perfectly.
+You know what colors would accent the walls and décor of a room entirely.
 You could share all of your tips and suggestions as well as content you find helpful to your audience.

 How does sharing content increase your sales?

 People will trust you as a decorator and an artist.
 When they are ready to purchase new art for their home, they will go to you.
 They will feel confident you will guide them in the right direction.
 You are building loyal collectors of your artwork.

 One more point Michael made about curating content is: